 - Share list with entrepreneurs in your network.

-With Emphasis for Women Entrepreneurs
+With Emphasis on Women Entrepreneurs

 - BMCE Bank of Africa – African Entrepreneurship Award – USD$1 Million for Women (and Men) Entrepreneurs: Are you dreaming of launching or growing your business idea in your community?
 Join the thousands of women (and men) entrepreneurs creating jobs all over Africa and submit your idea for a chance to share in the $1 million award.